siondawson/milestone-project-4/readme.md

 As there are many templates associated with allauth.
 Some styling was added on an ongoing basis.
 Some testing screenshots show unstyled buttons.
 These were corrected as I went, rather than pushing to github and deploying on heroku again.

+# Wireframes

+Wireframes can be found [here](https://github.com/siondawson/milestone-project-4/tree/main/wireframes).

+Most pages have wireframes created for mobile and desktop and can be viewed via the link above.

+Wireframes were not created for pages that are forms.
+Crispy forms was used to automatcially generate form fields.
+Each form was set to an appropiate width to suit the screen size and users expectation.

 # Validation